 Including images in your blog post helps to engage the reader, demonstrate your points and attract attention.
 Choosing an image to go alongside your blog post heading can also boost the number of clicks.

-For the best places to find free images for your blog post, check out our favourite resources.
+To find free images for your blog post, check out our favourite resources.

 Get people to read your post